nabilshadman/deep-reinforcement-learning-automated-trading/code/torchrl_ppo/README.md

 ## Usage

-To run the ppo agent on Cirrus HPC, use the appropriate SLURM script based on the target resources:
+To run the PPO agent on Cirrus HPC, use the appropriate SLURM script based on the target resources:

 ### On CPU:
 ```bash